Maybe you plan to bring your prospecting to the next level with calls.

 Mojo Dialer Costs – A Pricing Overview

 Mojo uses modular pricing.
-You will have to pay either for a single line dialer license or a triple line dialer license as one person or as a team.
+You will have to pay either for a single-line or triple-line dialer license as one person or as a team.

-You can then also add further lead collecting features from the “Lead Store”.
+You can also add further lead-collecting features from the “Lead Store.”

-For the neighborhood search, you pay an additional $49 per month, for rent by owner leads $25 per month per county, for expired listings data $50 per month per area, for FSBO leads $25 per month per county, and for the skip tracer an additional $49 per month.
+For the neighborhood search, you pay an additional $49 per month.
+For rent by owner leads, $25 per month per county.
+For expired listings data, $50 per month per area.
+For FSBO leads, $25 per month per county and an additional $49 per month for the skip tracer.

 |Lead Store Product||Price/ Month|

 To make this article more complete, I don’t want to withhold from you the Mojo Dialer alternatives on the market.

 Some come close to what Mojo Dialer is offering.

 CallTools offers at least the same features when it comes to power dialing.

 Their system also calls a pre-defined list automatically and skips bad numbers.